 Many real-world crimes have been associated with dark web for a long time now.
-Silk Road was one of the first darknets that hosted the sales of illegal drugs until 2013 when it was shut down by the FBI.
+Silk Road was one of the first darknets that hosted the sales of illegal drugs until 2013, when it was shut down by the FBI.
 Many darknets have sprung up to take the place of silk road after that.
 It’s likely that any illegal drug that you can name would be available to buy on some darknet in the deep web.
-Drug mafias use courier systems to transport these drugs to the clients stealthily which makes it a hard menace to control.
+Drug mafias use courier systems to transport these drugs to the clients stealthily, which makes it a hard menace to control.

 Sales of weapons have seen rise and fall on the deep web.
-For instance, there have been many high-profile arrests in the UK that has made the cyber criminals see arms trafficking as a high-risk business.
+For instance, there have been many high-profile arrests in the UK that have made the cyber criminals see arms trafficking as a high-risk business.
 Many sites on the dark web still sell rocket launchers, tanks, firearms and other highly dangerous explosives.
 Apart from this, hitmen are available to hire, human organs are being trafficked and even terrorist attacks are being planned on some of the deep web sites out there.

 Web crawling to curb the dark web crimes